Why is this medication prescribed?

 Before taking nilotinib,

-• if you are taking antacids containing magnesium, aluminum (Maalox, Mylanta, Tums, others), or simethicone, take the antacid 2 hours before or at least 2 hours after you take nilotinib.
+- if you are taking antacids containing magnesium, aluminum (Maalox®, Mylanta®, Tums®, others), or simethicone, take the antacid 2 hours before or at least 2 hours after you take nilotinib.

-• tell your doctor if you have had a stroke or surgery to remove the entire stomach (total gastrectomy).
+- tell your doctor if you have had a stroke or surgery to remove the entire stomach (total gastrectomy).
 Also, tell your doctor if you have or have ever had decreased blood flow to your legs, any heart problems, bleeding problems, liver problems, pancreatitis (swelling of the pancreas, a gland behind the that produces substances to help with digestion), or any condition that makes it difficult for you to digest lactose (milk sugar) or other sugars.

-• tell your doctor if you are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while you are taking nilotinib.
-You should use effective birth control to prevent pregnancy during your treatment with nilotinib and for 14 days after your final dose.
+You may have to take a pregnancy test before starting treatment.
+You should use effective birth control to prevent pregnancy while you are taking nilotinib and for 14 days after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while taking nilotinib, call your doctor immediately.
 Nilotinib may harm the fetus.

-• if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking nilotinib.
+- if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking nilotinib.

 What special dietary instructions should I follow?